traefik/traefik-helm-chart/CONTRIBUTING.md

 Once a year, [monocle](https://github.com/change-metrics/monocle) is used to gather statistics on this project.

-They were gathered with this config file:
+They are gathered with this config file:

 ```yaml
 ---